 Regarding teachers/instructors working with learners with disabilities, OER is an important component in the strategy to promote inclusive, flexible, and agile teaching and learning ecosystems.
-The UN Convention on Persons with Disabilities (UNCPRD) highlights the importance of reasonable accommodation, including in education and information processes.
-In this regard, it is important to ensure that teachers/instructors have the capacity to ensure that they have the skills to create, adapt, and share OER, which is accessible for all users, including those with disabilities, as outlined in Action Area 3: Encouraging inclusive, equitable, quality OER.
+The United Nations Convention on the Rights of Persons with Disabilities (UNCPRD) highlights the importance of reasonable accommodation, including in education and information processes.9 In this regard, it is important to ensure that teachers/instructors have the capacity to ensure that they have the skills to create, adapt, and share OER, which is accessible for all users, including those with disabilities, as outlined in Action Area 3: Encouraging inclusive, equitable, quality OER.